Obesity Program Links

 All Alaskans should have access to fresh, healthy, local foods.
 The Alaska Department of Health and Social Services Divisions of Public Health and Public Assistance, and the Department of Natural Resources Division of Agriculture are working together to help farmers’ markets with the ability to accept Quest cards.
 Alaska Quest cards have Food Stamps* and TANF (also called “cash”) benefits.
 Both of these can be used at markets participating in the Alaska Farmers’ Market – Quest Card Program.

-The Alaska Farmers’ Market-Quest Card Program provides USDA-approved farmers’ markets with funding and technical assistance to purchase wireless EBT machines and implement farmers’ market-EBT programs.
-These wireless machines accept Alaska Quest cards, as well as credit and debit cards.
+The Alaska Farmers’ Market-Quest Card Program provides USDA-approved farmers’ markets with funding and technical assistance to purchase wireless Electronic Benefit Transaction (EBT) machines and implement farmers’ market-EBT programs.
+These wireless EBT machines accept Alaska Quest cards, as well as credit and debit cards.
 This program makes healthy, local foods more accessible to low income Alaskans and increases farmers’ and vendors’ sales by providing access to other sources of revenue.